Lara Butler

 Lara Butler (born 2 October 1994) is a swimmer from the Cayman Islands.
 Together with her brother Geoffrey she competed at the 2010, 2014 and 2015 world championships and at the 2016 Summer Olympics.
 Her best world championships result was 25th place in the individual 400 m medley in 2010.

 Life

 Butler was born on October 2, 1994, and she is the eldest of three children.
 She learned to swim aged five and started competing aged ten.
-After a successful time at the 2015 Island Game,s she became the Cayman Islands Female Swimmer of the Year in 2015.
+After a successful time at the 2015 Island Games she became the Cayman Islands Female Swimmer of the Year in 2015.
 She has also taken part in the Pan American Games and World Championships.
 Butler holds several Cayman Island swimming records.